Dreamworker believes that keeping life simple and uncomplicated is one of the best ways to enjoy it!

 For example, some think that buying or building a tiny house will cost less than doing the same with a standard home.
-However, this is not necessarily true, especially if one's goal is to use the unit for full time living.
+However, this is not necessarily true, especially if one's goal is to use the unit for full-time living and for the long term.

 On the other hand, if the only goal a person has is to create a small vacation home for brief or temporary living, it likely is true that doing this can save money.
 In fact, you can even buy prefabricated tiny houses on Amazon quite reasonably.
-A friend purchased one, and it has suited his needs perfectly.
+A friend purchased the one shown here, and it has suited his needs perfectly.

 Tiny House Benefits